critterandguitari/Organelle_OS/platforms/organelle_m/README.md

 in raspi-config, set to auto-login console

-clone Organelle_OS and make organelle_m_deploy, restart
+clone Organelle_OS and make organelle_m_deploy, copy restart

 make changes for read only
 clean up